leangjia/blender_docs/trunk/blender_docs/manual/modeling/modifiers/deform/volume_displace.rst

    .. note::

-      Greyscale textures lead to stretching along one axis.
+      Grayscale textures lead to stretching along one axis.
       It's best to use a color texture.

 Strength